HarishkumarSP/Todo-app/README.md

 # Todo-app
-An simple Todo App made with react !
+A Simple Todo App made with react !